 - Check that the Ultra-3 SCSI interface cables from the enclosure to the host computer are fitted correctly. - Check the SCSI ID settings on your system host. - Check that the LEDs on all installed drive carrier modules are illuminated green.
-Note that the drive LEDs will not be lit during drive spinup. - Check that all drive carrier modules have been correctly installed. - Check the I/O module setup as follows: - Check that the I/O module has been correctly installed and all external links and cables are securely fitted. - Check that the maximum cable length (10 m) has not been exceeded. - Check that the correct termination is fitted on all unused ports. - Check that different IDs have been selected for all devices on a channel.
+Note that the drive LEDs will not be lit during drive spinup. - Check that all drive carrier modules have been correctly installed. - Check the I/O module setup as follows: - Check that the I/O module has been correctly installed and all external links and cables are securely fitted. - Check that the maximum cable length has not been exceeded; the maximum cable length is 10m for U160 and 3m for U320. - Check that the correct termination is fitted on all unused ports. - Check that different IDs have been selected for all devices on a channel.